Panasonic FZ2500 Comparison Review

-The Panasonic FZ2500 has a Camera Elo of 2508.
+Is the Panasonic FZ2500 a good camera?
+The FZ2500 has a Camera Elo of 2510.
 This rating puts the FZ2500 among the top 10 percent of all superzoom compact cameras.
 In terms of its sensor size category (one inch cameras), the FZ2500 ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 5-star performance rating.

 |Fixed lens compact camera|

 |20 MP, 1" Sensor|